 If you have a dog or several dogs that are allowed to go out into your yard and you don't have a fenced-in play area, consider creating one.
 Fences reduce wildlife traffic.
 They also keep your dog(s) from roaming around in your yard and coming into contact with ticks in tall grass and other vegetation.

-There are many attractants that can lure wildlife into your yard and expose you and your pets to ticks.
+Many attractants can lure wildlife into your yard and expose you and your pets to ticks.
 Some of them might surprise you.

 - Keep feeders away from your exterior walls and away from your outside recreational areas to reduce ticks.

 - Tall grass.
-When you let your grass grow and your weeds get out of control, wildlife feel much more comfortable coming into your yard.
+Wildlife feels much more comfortable coming into your yard when you let your grass grow, and your weeds get out of control.
 Keep things trimmed to resist wildlife traffic.

 - Dense landscaping.
 When plants are close together, they provide the perfect location for animals to hide and explore for food.
 Put space between your plants to make animals feel more exposed to predators when exploring your perimeter.

-When animals drop ticks in your yard, it is important that those ticks don't find moist vegetation to hide in.
+When animals drop ticks in your yard, those ticks mustn't find moist vegetation to hide in.
 Keep your landscaping as dry as possible to make it harder for ticks to survive.
 Here are some ways you can do this: